 Many rumors float around about this woman, a notorious spy both in Russia/Soviet Union and Germany on a par with Mata Hari, but very few facts.
 Let's just say that you could trust her about as far as you could throw her.
 The last hint of her fate is that she returned to Germany after the war.
 Born in 1912 in Russia, it is highly unlikely but not impossible that Schaburg still survives.

 German Military: Georg von Bismarck, the commander of the 7th Schützen-Regiment (motorized infantry regiment) of Erwin Rommel's 7th Panzer Division during the famous Channel Dash, receives the Knight's Cross of the Iron Cross.

-British Military: Air Marshal Hugh Dowding becomes a Knight Grand Commander of the Order of Bath, or Sir Hugh for short.
+British Military: Already a Knight Grand Cross of the Royal Victorian Order since 23 January 1937, Air Marshal Hugh Dowding becomes a Knight Grand Cross of the Order of the Bath (investiture 8 October 1940).

 US Military: Battleship USS Arizona makes port at Long Beach, California.

 |A Bantam Blitz Buggy, currently undergoing tests at Camp Holabird, Maryland on 30 September 1940.|